Confident Rays not surprised by excellent start to season

 In addition to swinging torrid bats, the pitching and defense have been superb, too, with No. 3 and No. 4 starters Jeffrey Springs and Drew Rasmussen each winning twice and posting 13 scoreless innings over their first two outings.

-McClanahan, a first-time All-Star a year ago, is 2-0 with a 1.50 ERA through two starts, while offseason acquisition Zach Eflin (2-0, 3.27) has been impressive after signing a $40 million, three-year contract that’s largest the budget-minded Rays have ever awarded in free agency.
+McClanahan, a first-time All-Star a year ago, is 3-0 with a 1.59 ERA through three starts, while offseason acquisition Zach Eflin (2-0, 3.27) has been impressive after signing a $40 million, three-year contract — the largest the budget-minded Rays have ever awarded in free agency.
 Eflin was placed on the injured list Tuesday with back tightness.

 That group has thrived even without star right-hander Tyler Glasnow, who has been sidelined by a left oblique strain since spring training.